rules

 definitions

-The Hackathon is open to all people of legal age worldwide, who are interested in creating a technological project to solve the challenges proposed.
-Team members should all be based in Leiria between the 5th and 6th of November of 2022.
-A team must be technologically multidisciplinary and can be composed of a minimum of 2 people and a maximum of 3.
+A team must be technologically multidisciplinary and can be composed of a minimum of 2 people and a maximum of 4.
 Individual registrations are allowed, but participation is only possible if the participant is a member of a team.

 the challenge